SEATTLE — Nearly 3,000 miles from Hawaii, a small bakery in the Georgetown neighborhood is teaching people the meaning of 'ohana.

 "People tell us, your cakes taste better than the cakes in Hawaii.
 I say, ‘Wow, great!’”
 Buza-Sims laughed.

-Sold whole and by the slice, there are 15 cakes and pies to choose from.
+Sold whole and by the slice, there are 15 cakes and pies to choose.
 The most popular is guava, followed closely by Chantilly - chocolate cake topped with toasted macadamia nuts.

 An authentic taste of the islands from a family-run business has made Cakes of Paradise a mainland destination.